openwallet-foundation/credential-format-comparison-sig/article.md

 ## Methodology

 For the creation of the credential profile matrix, a group of domain experts gathered first at the Internet Identity Workshop in its 34th incarnation (IIWXXIV) in Mountain View in April 2022.
 They kicked off with listening to experts for different VC types and formats, starting to gather data in a structured way, to ultimately be able to compare them in defined categories.
-This lead to a definition for a _credential profile_: a configuration of the credential format, signing algorithm, revocation algorithm and key management.
+This lead to a definition for a _credential profile_: a configuration of the credential format, signing algorithm, status algorithm and key management.
 These properties are then further drilled down, e.g. looking at technical traits like selective disclosure, crypto agility, or hardware support, and adoption criteria like standardization, technology readiness level, or implementation support.

 For example, what is typically refered to as AnonCreds resolves to the credential profile "AnonCreds + CL + Indy Revocation + did:indy + link secrets".